C13L0/roll-your-own/README.md

 ### Common troubleshooting stuff when working with older sites
 1. Reset the admin username/password (assuming admin is the username)
-  1. cd to the root of your oldsite.dev
+  1. cd to the root of your oldsite.local
   2. Set username and password:

 ```bash